A Network Formation Model Based on Subgraphs: Introduction

-Despite the importance of network formation in such a wide range of social and economic settings, general and flexible econometric models for the estimation of network formation are lacking.
-This stems from two challenges: the aforementioned dependence in connections, and the fact that many studies involve one (large) network.
+Despite the importance of network formation, general, flexible, and tractable econometric models for the estimation of network formation are lacking.
+This stems from two challenges: the aforementioned dependence in connections and the fact that many studies involve one (large) network.
 Thus, one is often confronted with estimating a model of formation by taking advantage of the large number of connections, but having them all be dependent observations.
-Despite the dependence, it is possible that the many relationships in a network still provide rich enough information to consistently estimate a network model and test of hypotheses from a single observed network, at least hypothetically.
-Here we develop a class of models that admit substantial correlations in links and also provide practical techniques of estimating the models, showing that they are easily estimable even if a researcher only has one network, as well as in cases with many networks.
+Despite the dependence, it is possible that the many relationships in a network still provide rich enough information to consistently estimate the parameters of a network model and test hypotheses from a single observed network, at least hypothetically.
+Here we develop a class of models that admit correlations in links and also provide practical techniques of estimating the models, showing that they are estimable, even with just a single network.

-Before discussing our approach, let us discuss some of the other approaches that are available.
+Before describing our model, it is useful to discuss some of the alternative approaches.